 - 1. Physical monitoring (adult supervision in the classroom, at all times) - 2.
 Internet and web access - 3.
 Active/Pro-active technology monitoring services

-At St John's, we have decided that option 3 is the most appropriate although others are useful too.
+At St John's Upper Holloway C of E Primary , we have decided that option Physical monitoring is appropriate because children are monitored at all times.